survivejs/react-book/manuscript/04_implementing_notes.md

   };
 leanpub-start-insert
   editNote = (id, task) => {
-    // Don't modify if trying set an empty value if(!task.trim()) {
+    // Don't modify if trying to set an empty value if(!task.trim()) {
       return;
     }